46nori/SmartphoneConfiscator/README.md

 # Smartphone Confiscator
-My son : "The reason of my poorly grade at school is due to smatphone!"
+My son : "The reason of my poorly grade at school is due to smartphone!"

 46nori : "OK, I'm gonna make a machine confiscating your phone!!"